TaokyleYT/WWCTF25-Ouroboros-Writeup/README.md

 ## Reinventing stdlibs - checkpoint Q&A

 Q - How did the nsjail corrupt?\
-A - This shouldn't be here at the Q&A but, and because, I don't know actually :sob:
+A - This shouldn't be here at the Q&A but, and because, I don't know actually :sob: maybe it's bc of my super bad and fluctuating internet?

 Q - How long did it took you to type all those functions?\
 A - idk 12 hours :skull:\